 What if you change your mind in a few months and now, instead of playing the guitar, you want to be a chess player.
 Nothing wrong with it.
 But wouldn’t it be nice if you really enjoyed your guitar playing learning process and looked back at it fondly?

 Instead of feeling like a failure, you would be so glad you took on that journey and enriched your life and skills repertoire in the process 🙂

-If you focus on the process, suddenly things don’t seem to be hard or laborious.
+If you focus on the process, suddenly, things don’t seem to be complicated or laborious.
 You will find yourself more relaxed, joyous, excited – just happier.

 “When walking, walk.
 When eating, eat.”—Zen Proverb